ethanfleury03/ArrowSystems/backend/README_INVITES_SMTP.md

 This is useful in local/staging environments where you just want the link from logs.

-## Example: Configure SMTP via gcloud (Gmail / Google Workspace)
+## Example: Gmail / Google Workspace with App Password

-For early testing you can use a Gmail or Workspace account with an **App Password**:
+In your Google Account for `ethan@arrsys.com`:

+- Enable 2-Step Verification
+- Create an App password for "Mail"

+Then configure Cloud Run:

 ```bash
 gcloud run services update arrow-rag-backend \